pdxdave/pdxdave/README.md

 # David Martinson
 ##  Web and Application Developer

 I'm a web/application developer living in the Pacific Northwest.
 My interests are working with React and Python to provide businesses with creative solutions.
+Always eager to connect with other developers and collaborate on projects.

 ### Skills:
 ⚛️  REACT